-I remember looking out my window one day with a huge thunderstorm outside and this thought crossed my mind: “do birds actually get hit by lightning?”
-I was initially curious about this so I went to do a little online research and here’s what I found:
+I remember looking out my window one day with a huge thunderstorm outside and this thought crossed my mind: “do birds get hit by lightning?”
+I was so curious about this so I went to do some research and found an answer.
+Here’s what I found:

 Birds do get hit by lightning and are often killed by it.
 Birds that have been hit in the past include geese, blackbirds, starlings, cowbirds, owls, and even pelicans.
 However, these cases are rare as most birds do not take flight in the rain or in a thunderstorm due to the low barometric pressure.

 Now that we all know that birds do get hit by lightning, let’s find out how birds avoid being hit, and also curious cases of news reports of masses of birds being killed by lightning.
 Read on!